franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Test if all the places where update_chat_list() runs in websocket.js work as expected.
-  - Check if deleting a message updates the receiver chat list.
 - Think if it's possible to implement an Exception in tools.py get_contact_in_chat function.
 - **OPTIMIZE REQUESTS**:
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....